WillianLopes/foodExpress/README.md

 # foodExpress
-App created for University task, application initially make a connection with the database by JDBC driver, for list all restaurants available for the region selected (developing future).
+Application created for University task, application initially make a connection with the database by JDBC driver, for list all restaurants available for the region selected (developing future).
+Developed in the Android Studio IDE.